Do I need a Snorkel?

 Snorkels have many uses and each have their place.
 But is a snorkel for you?
 Well it depends on how you decide to use your vehicle.
 Obviously the main function is preventing water ingress into the combustion chamber of your engine.

-Water ingress is only one of the several benefits of a snorkel however.
-They also mean your vehicle is taking in air from much higher and this leads to a cleaner less dusty air.
-This will mean your air filter is going to stay cleaner for longer.
+Preventing water ingress is just one of the several benefits.
+Installing a snorkel means your vehicle is taking in air from much higher and this means cleaner, less dusty air.
+Your air filter is going to stay cleaner for longer.
 This will improve fuel efficiency, performance and maintenance requirements.

 Selecting the right snorkel for you can be important